 As accounting officer, the Headteacher, has responsibility for reviewing the effectiveness of the system of internal control.
-During the Period in question the review has been informed by
+During the year in question the review has been informed by:

-- the work of the external auditor, - the financial management and governance self-assessment process
+- · the work of the external auditor; - · the financial management and governance self-assessment process.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the [audit committee/finance and general purposes committee] and a plan to address weaknesses [if relevant] and ensure continuous improvement of the system is in place and signed on its behalf by
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the [audit committee/finance and general purposes committee] and a plan to address weaknesses [if relevant] and ensure continuous improvement of the system is in place.